MANUFACTURERS OF WOMEN'S MOTORCYCLE GEAR

 Olympia Motosports Olympia has a couple of great jackets and pants for women, specifically the Airglide jacket and matching pants.
 They're both waterproof and well ventilated if you remove the liners.
 The jacket is tapered at the waist and goes past the waist just enough to cover your tailbone.
 Their sizing for jackets is typically XS-XXXL, and US4-18 in pants.
 Their pants are sized with a real woman's fit.
 If you're a 12, you'll be a 12 with Olympia.
 They're wide leg, so if you have trouble finding pants to fit your butt/thighs well, you'll be thrilled with the way their pants fit.
 Especially the Airglides, since they have stretch nylon on the front of the thighs, it's not unusual to go down a size in that style.

 Racer Gloves There are actually 2 companies out there called Racer that make motorcycle apparel.
 One is French, but the one you want is Austrian.
-Read my review of their newest High Racer Gloves for women.
+Read my review of their newest High Racer Gloves for women, my absolutely favorite glove for riding.

 REV'IT If you want gear that's actually fitted for women, and doesn't look like you're wearing men's gear, you'll love them.
 REV'IT is ideal for those of you who are tall, narrow in the waist have a long inseam, long arms and/or long torsos.
 Although it isn't the perfect cut for me, I simply love their gear so much that I don't care that I'm short!
 Actually, for those of us who are vertically challenged, REV'IT makes many of their pants in Standard and Short inseam sizes.
 Lucky for me, I have a 29" inseam which allows me to wear their pants in a 'standard' size, vs 'short'.
 Something that I really like about this company is the fact that nothing has Pink, Glitter, Floral Patterns or anything else that can be marketed as 'girly'.
 The way it fits on a woman's body is more than enough to tell someone that she is wearing women's gear.
 The articulation (on the bike) and fit is awesome.